 TCS Toronto Waterfront Marathon 5K

-Dyslexia Canada will once again have a team running the TCS Toronto Waterfront Marathon events, which include an in-person and virtual 5K race, half marathon, and full marathon.
-We will also have a team of volunteers at the finish line handing out water to the runners.
-The 2025 marathon and half-marathon are sold out, but bibs are still available for the 5K and virtual runs.
+Now one of our favourite annual traditions, Dyslexia Canada will again have a team running the TCS Toronto Waterfront Marathon events, including in-person and virtual 5K race, half marathon, and full marathon.
+We will also have a team of volunteers handing out water to the runners at the finish line.

 Runners & Walkers